mottensmann/GCalignR_Supplementary/README.md

 `GCalignR`: An R package for aligning Gas-Chromatography data
 -------------------------------------------------------------

-#### Meinolf Ottensmann, Martin A. Stoffel, Hazel Nichols and Joseph I. Hoffman
+#### Meinolf Ottensmann, Martin A. Stoffel, Hazel J. Nichols and Joseph I. Hoffman

 -   **R\_code.pdf** contains the code for all analyses.
 In addition, we provide our data in the folder called data, which should be placed in a subfolder of the working directory called data.